 We collect the minimum personal information that is necessary to provide you with a service that you have requested, or to ensure that we comply with legislative requirements.
 If you do not wish to provide us with your personal information, we may not be able to provide you with a service that you have requested.

-The personal information that we may collect and hold about our clients includes:
+The personal information that we may collect and hold includes:

-In performing our functions and activities we may collect sensitive information about our clients, including:
+In performing our functions and activities we may collect sensitive information about our staff and clients, including:

 The APPs require that we only collect sensitive information from you where:

-We collect personal information about children and young people under the age of 18 in order to deliver programs and services for children and youth.
+We collect personal information about children and young people under the age of 18 in order to deliver programs and services.
 We collect personal information about children and young people only with the written consent of a parent or guardian or another authorised person.

 We collect personal information by fair and lawful means.
 We use forms, online portals, and other electronic and paper correspondence to collect personal information.
 We may also collect your personal information if you:

-As far as practical, we collect personal information directly from you.
+As far as practical we collect personal information directly from you.
 We collect personal information from third parties only where it is unreasonable or impracticable to collect the information directly from you.
-In those circumstances, we may collect personal information from third parties including councils, health services, government agencies, authorised representatives and legal advisers.
+Personal information may be collected from third parties including councils, health services, government agencies, authorised representatives, partners and legal advisers.
 We may also collect personal information from publicly available sources of information.

 We hold personal information in a range of paper-based and electronic records, including in cloud computing.
 Personal information is stored securely, and we conduct regular audits and reviews of our record keeping systems.
-We store personal information in Australia, except as specified at section 5.1 below.
+We store personal information in Australia, except as specified in section 5.1 of this policy.